aws-observability/aws-otel-test-framework/docs/setup-basic-components-in-aws-account.md

 2. one vpc
 3. one security group
 4. two ecr repos, one for sample apps, one for mocked server
+5. one amazon managed service for prometheus endpoint.
-5. one s3 bucket, one dynamodb table
+6. one s3 bucket, one dynamodb table

 ```shell
 cd aws-otel-test-framework/terraform/setup